ReliasLearning/angular-styleguide/a1/README.md

 ### Keep Controllers Focused
 ###### [Style [Y037](#style-y037)]

   - Define a controller for a view, and try not to reuse the controller for other views.
-Instead, move reusable logic to factories and keep the controller simple and focused on its view.
+Instead, move reusable logic to services and keep the controller simple and focused on its view.

     *Why?*: Reusing controllers with several views is brittle and good end-to-end (e2e) test coverage is required to ensure stability across large applications.